Vyrqel/e621-curator/README.md

 forward when a batch lands, so it moves smoothly and decelerates when a batch runs slow rather than freezing.

+## Relation metatags in review mode

+Review mode filters against the local cache, so metatags that aren't tags have to be answered locally. `parent:`, `child:`, `pool:`, `id:`, `status:` and the boolean forms (`ischild:`, `hasparent:`, `isparent:`, `haschild:`, `haschildren:`) are matched from `post_relations` and the post ID rather than from the tag set — without that, `pool:52413` would be compared against the tag list and the review list would come back empty.

+Live searches go the other way: `child:<id>` is rewritten to `id:<parent_id>` before it reaches e621, which doesn't understand the ID form.
+A post with no parent, or one that can't be resolved, collapses the query to `id:0` so the search returns nothing rather than quietly widening. `child:none` / `child:any` pass through untouched.

 ## Notes & invariants

+- Post endpoints are called with `v2=true&mode=extended` unconditionally and post objects are consumed in v2 shape.
+There is no legacy fallback path.
 - e621's rate limit is 2 req/s; this app caps at 1 req/s
   (`MIN_REQUEST_INTERVAL = 1.0`) and requests 320 posts/page (the API max).
 - e621 sorts by upload ID, newest first — new posts always surface at the top